boosterfuels/purr/README.md

 - `-ta or --typecheck-auto`: defaults to `false`
 - `-ex or --include-extra-properties`: defaults to `false`

-You can start Purr using a setup file like this:
+Starting Purr without using a setup file:
 `purr -cf path/to/collections.yml -pg postgres://127.0.0.1:5432/postgres -mdb mongodb://localhost:27017 -n mongo_db_name -t`

 Variables followed by (*) are mandatory.